Tuesday 1 October 1940

 The Luftwaffe attacks Convoy WN.
 19 Slow in the North Sea at dusk, machine-gunning the ships.

-Force H cruises off the Azores as it steams north toward England, investigating reports of Nazi invasion convoys.
+Force H cruises off the Azores as it steams north toward England, investigating reports of German invasion convoys.

 Convoy FN 296 departs from Southend, Convoy OA 223 departs from Methil, Convoy OB 222 departs from Liverpool, Convoy SHX 77 departs from Halifax.